DerrickWood/kraken2/docs/MANUAL.markdown

    By default, the values of $k$ and $\ell$ are 35 and 31, respectively (or 15 and 12 for protein databases).
-These values can be explicitly set with the `--kmer-len` and `minimizer-len` options, however.
+These values can be explicitly set with the `--kmer-len` and `--minimizer-len` options, however.
 Note that the minimizer length must be no more than 31 for nucleotide databases, and 15 for protein databases.
 Additionally, the minimizer length $\ell$ must be no more than the $k$-mer length.
 There is no upper bound on